DreamEcho100/lognmaze/src/utils/core/appData/blogs/mazen-mohamed/6- Useful HTML Attribute you may not know.md

 ---
 title: Useful HTML Attribute you may not know
-Tags: html frontend-web-development frontend web-development attribute
+tags: html frontend-web-development frontend web-development attribute
 image_alt: HTML (Hyper Text Markup Language)
 thumbnailUrl: https://revisezone.com/Imagedata/GraphicsWeb/attribute.jpg
 description: From the SEO perspective, these attributes provide additional semantics to the code, which should be something positive for a search engine.
 HTML is the core of web development.
 Yet, many aspiring programmers merely learn about the surface of it, the little that gets them to know enough to move to CSS, JavaScript, etc. missing its full potential.